GSK Assessment Centre & Online Tests

 You will be given your preparation materials 24 hours beforehand.
 Study this information closely.
 After your exercise your group will present your work to the GSK assessors and each candidate will be expected to talk for 5 minutes each.

 How Should I Behave in a Group Exercise?

 Great question!
 It’s a tricky balancing act indeed.

 They want to see you behaving in the discussions in a constructive, fair and creative way.
 They will also be looking to see if you show leadership qualities and whether you are able to lead without bullying other candidates.
 Assertiveness is good.
 Aggressiveness is not.

-Seriously, read my Group Exercise Success Guide for much more on all this stuff – I don’t want to write it all again here! 🙂
+Seriously, read our Group Exercise Success Guide for much more on all this stuff – we don’t want to write it all again here! 🙂

 This is a useful video on how to behave in a group exercise:

 This is a standard assessment centre role-play.
 Read our free Role-Play Success Guide to learn dozens of top tips.
 You can buy our Role-Play Masterclass if you’re serious about delivering an elite performance.

 Keeping the GSK values and core competencies of your role in mind.
 Sure you’ll have key objectives to meet in the role-play brief, but think about how you can meet them AND demonstrate the values and competencies.

 Role-plays can be a daunting prospect for many candidates but with plenty of practise and good advice you can use this exercise as a highlight, a real stand-out moment to rise above the competition.